elixirhealth/design-docs/docs/DD03-directory-service/README.md

 GCP DataStore (DS) is attractive because it offers very fast Puts/Gets along with structured attributes and high availability for both writes and reads, but queries can only involve equality and a single inequality filter, so it wouldn't be able to handle more complex search queries.
 Also, the history auditing and incremental backup story for DataStore is not great, so we'd have to implement much of that ourselves.

 If we added Elastic Search (ES) to DS, we would get ES's very powerful indexing and ranking capabilities along with its high availability.
 But adding ES means that now our entity data lives in two places that need to be kept in sync, something that's certainly possibly but more hassle than just having a single source of truth to handle all queries.
-And ES doesn't amerliorate any of the auditing or backup manual work we still would have to do with DS.
+And ES doesn't ameliorate any of the auditing or backup manual work we still would have to do with DS.
 Finally, we would have to host and managed ES ourselves, which of course is doable, but more of a pain than using Google-managed infra like DS and Postgres.

 The Postgres only option is attractive for a number of reasons:
 - indices will allow single-entity Puts/Gets to be relatively fast (though not as fast as sub-10ms DS)